nocomplexity/FreeAndOpenMachineLearning/whyossml.rst

 - The freedom to distribute copies of your modified versions to others.
 By doing this you can give the whole community a chance to benefit from your changes.
 Access to the source code is a precondition for this.

-Open Source Software(FOSS) is the norm for machine learning.
-However using open source software is still a new and innovative concept for a many companies.
+Open Source Software(FOSS) is the standard for machine learning algorithms.
+However using open source software is still a new and innovative concept for many companies.
 If you really want to benefit from new machine learning software you must go for a solid FOSS machine learning ecosystem.
 This makes you flexible, independent and you can still use thousands of consultancy firms and (Cloud)hosting companies that can help you, or are willing  to  provide hosting facilities.

 A transition towards FOSS software can already be very hard and can be disruptive for many companies.
 It takes the right mindset, attitude and culture within a company.
-Applying machine learning for real business cases is also already complex and challenging.
+Applying machine learning for real business cases is also complex and challenging.
 So taking advantage of machine learning requires the right innovative mindset.
 Using machine learning without using the benefits that come with the FOSS ecosystems of choice, is like learning to swim without hitting the water.
 So hit the water as soon as possible, after a while you see and use the benefits.

 Machine learning applications are expensive to develop and to adopt.
 This accounts for the development process itself but also good skilled professional IT engineers and scientist are expensive.
 But it accounts also for the needed infrastructure and other software resources needed to develop meaningful applications for your business.
 This means that currently big firms like Google, IBM, Microsoft, Facebook and Amazon are at the front of the queue and smaller counterparts get left behind.
 But most of the scientific knowledge of machine learning technology and a lot of software is open and freely available.
 The core concepts of the technique behind machine learning is crucial to known before starting business projects.
 Machine learning for real use cases requires adjustments and continuous tweaking, which is hard when you are using a inflexible black-box solutions.

 FOSS developments in the machine learning field are absolutely no hobby projects.
-Almost all major OSS machine learning developments are backed by small or large companies(e.g. Google, Microsoft, Facebook, Uber) active in the deep learning ecosystem.
-Also many great FOSS machine learning frameworks are backed by research groups of universities of research communities organized by universities.
-Small machine learning OSS projects are often developed by PhD researchers and are supported by a strong scientific foundation  or by universities.
+Almost all major FOSS machine learning developments are backed by small or large companies(e.g. Google, Microsoft, Facebook, Uber) active in the deep learning ecosystem.
+Also many great FOSS machine learning frameworks are backed by research groups of universities or research communities organized by universities.
+Small machine learning FOSS projects are often developed by PhD researchers and are supported by a strong scientific foundation.

 A focus on open source (FOSS) software for applying machine learning for real is crucial.
 FOSS machine learning applications and frameworks have the following benefits: